yeokm1/retro-configs/laptops/thinkpad-p14sg1/README.md

 The idea of using a USB 2.0 PCI Controller came from Omores's Youtube video [xHCI vs. EHCI: The Secret to Getting USB 2.0 back on Windows 9x and 2K+](https://www.youtube.com/watch?v=V0EOecOkuB8).
 Although he used it on a desktop PC, I had a hunch this trick could also work for a laptop over Thunderbolt.

+So I employed this oddball chain of old and new parts:
+Thunderbolt -> eGPU dock -> PCIe-PCI adapter -> VIA USB 2.0 PCI card -> USB network + SoundBlaster adapters.

 <img src="photos/p14sg1-ugreen-cr110-asx88772.jpg" width="600">

 One of the functions of the USB card is to use a USB 2.0 100Mbps Ethernet adapter.
 The adapter is Ugreen CR110 based on ASIX AX88772 chip which has Win 98 drivers.